On Teleology: V. Setting

 Featured Photo Credit (Edited): Monica Silvestre on Pexels

 I have already offered an analogy for learning as a kind of renovation.
 It’s no perfect comparison – no “analogy” is meant to be – so feel free to use your imagination.
-What I like is the suggestion of integrity and the potential for improvement: something original remains, upon which we build and rebuild.
+What I like about renovation is the suggestion of integrity and the potential for improvement: something original remains, upon which we build and rebuild.

 From that earlier post: